unbounce/actions-deploy/docs/workflows.md

 ## Rollback Production Deploy

-1. Find the pull request you want to roll back to (typically the previously merged pull request)
+1. Navigate to the pull request that is currently deployed to the production environment
-     - You can find a history of deployments and their releated pull request on the "Environments" page of your repository
-1. Comment `/deploy production`
+1. Comment `/rollback`
-     - This will run the `deploy` and `verify` commands for the production environment using the latest release for the pull request
+     - This will run the `deploy` and `verify` commands for the production environment using the release version from the previous successful production deploy

 ## Deploying a Specific Version to an Environment